sasha-seagate/distribute-objects-with-cloudfront/cdn.md

 4. Under **Lambda Function Endpoint** enter the function URL obtained earlier as shown in below screenshot.
      <p style="text-align:left"><img alt="Figure 4: cloudfront " src="images/cloudfront.PNG" width="600"/></p>
      Remove https:// and trailing slash from the Function URL while providing the input.
 5. Once the CloudFormation template is deployed, navigate to the **Outputs** tab of the CloudFormation stack to access the default CloudFront domain name created.
-You should see the object that you stored in your bucket when the distribution domain is accessed through browser.
+You should see the media object that you stored in your bucket when the distribution domain is accessed through browser.
     <p style="text-align:left"><img alt="Figure 5: cloudfront_url " src="images/cloudfront_url.PNG" width="600"/></p>

 ## Results
-Hit the CloudFront URL your local browser and you will see the media file that stored in Lyve S3.
+Hit the CloudFront URL and your local browser will open the media object that stored in your Lyve Cloud bucket.
 <p style="text-align:left"><img alt="Figure 6: result  " src="images/result.PNG" width="600"/></p>